hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ## 11-Jul-2024

 [5:58:39](#MI_BcNitdxvLhuBmWPyRYtmAR1glYICnxaHzmSrVrp0) <planetsizecpu (Jose Luis)>:
-Yes, you can use the cart in the levels that have it and travel to the side screen, in this case, if there are some guards, they get hit by the cart and knocked out Ì†ΩÌ∏Ç
+Yes, you can use the cart in the levels that have it and travel to the side screen, in this case, if there are some guards, they get hit by the cart and knocked out üòÇ

 [6:01:55](#2jrH1rffvJX-UKDr7iRuue4tDvRIecKrg9yXm0ppP7I) <pekr (Petr Krenzelok) (@pekr:matrix.org)>:
 It seems that the game started to live its own life on its own rules.
-I would be careful, as the next step might be the game deciding to remove its author Ì†ΩÌπÇ
+I would be careful, as the next step might be the game deciding to remove its author üôÇ

 [6:10:41](#ryrepJnvR0JigcGkDI4PecMOrpHJSQJUP9VCy06_qrQ) <planetsizecpu (Jose Luis)>:
 ![https://gitter.ems.host/_matrix/media/v3/download/gitter.im/ecc2ab3764e2d9f9fa09b912251135db55332c751811281935578693632](https://gitter.ems.host/_matrix/media/v3/download/gitter.im/e0c12d3abca5509745b25a32a6866b3a502273791811281938799919104)

 [6:11:48](#ReCJEmZttmdn0n_wsco7K8w-2wmxMh6LnDuiWQb1SRI) <planetsizecpu (Jose Luis)>:
-Likewise we have the teleporters, at first they worked immediately, Gregg told me that it would be more appropriate with a transition, to make the game more enjoyable, it took some design work, but it is working now. @Pekr the author should take the teleporter too Ì†æÌ¥£
+Likewise we have the teleporters, at first they worked immediately, Gregg told me that it would be more appropriate with a transition, to make the game more enjoyable, it took some design work, but it is working now. @Pekr the author should take the teleporter too ü§£

 [10:05:20](#6SVKbmB0-pL9_vs9IGw8UG0gDRy2pOsJTET789SxHoY) <GiuseppeChillemi (GiuseppeChillemi)>:
 Is it possible to have global VID actors like `on-created` and just per face ones when needed? so you don't have to provide it for each face, either directly or composing.